geodynamics/aspect/cookbooks/plume_2D_chunk/doc/plume.md

 $E/R \Delta T = \{0,0.25328,3\}$.
 Setting
 $R=8.31~\si{\joule\per\kelvin\per\mol}$ and $\Delta T=3000\si{\kelvin}$, the
 activation energy becomes $E=\{ 0, 6317.6 , 74829.6 \}\si{\joule\per\mole}$,
-lower than typical values (above 200&nbsp;kJ, see for example Karato & Wu (Karato and Wu 1993)).
+lower than typical values (above 200 kJ, see for example Karato & Wu (Karato and Wu 1993)).

 The viscosity expression can be written as $$\eta(T)